exercism/website-copy/pages/contact.md

 If you'd like to get in touch privately please email us at [hello@exercism.io](mailto:hello@exercism.io), but please note that due to the quantity of emails we get we may not reply if the question would be more appropriate on GitHub.

-If you have a Code of Conduct violation to report, please email us at [hello@exercism.io](mailto:hello@exercism.io) and we will deal with that as a priority.
+If you have a Code of Conduct violation to report, please email us at [hello@exercism.io](mailto:hello@exercism.io) and include `[CoC]` in the subject line.
+We will deal with all CoC issues as a priorities.